therandomfool/JPACrudProject/README.md

 ## LESSONS LEARNED
 - WASN'T ABLE TO ABLE TO COMPLETE C.R.U.D.
-ALL CAN DO IS SHOW ALL AND MAP TO CORRECT PAGES W/O RESULTS
+ALL CAN DO IS SHOW ALL AND MAP TO CORRECT PAGES W/O RESULTS.
+STAYED UP TO 2 AM PST TRYING TO MAKE IT WORK.

 - java.lang.IllegalStateException: Optional int parameter 'id' is present but cannot be translated into a null value due to being declared as a primitive type.
 Consider declaring it as object wrapper for the corresponding primitive type.
 THIS ERROR MESSAGE IS THE BANE OF MY EXISTENCE